nikkomiu/blog/content/guides/secure-debian/1-secure-boot.md

 ```

 Running this command will cause the `postinst.d` script that is added during the installation of `systemd-boot` to be
-removed so it doesn't get run when the initramfs is updated.
+removed, so it doesn't get run when the initramfs is updated.

 > **Note:** We installed `systemd-boot` for some of the utilities that are included with it.
 However, I'm not going to
 > be using `systemd-boot` as the bootloader for my OS.
 If you want to use it, you just need to sign the bootloader